Curdflappers/CalculatorGame/docs/testing.md

 There should be no unusual behavior in building or running the tests on any supported operating system.

-## Writing Test Cases
+## Test Cases

-Testcases for level-solving are stored in the `test-cases` directory.
-The files are named with a 3-digit code indicating their 1-based level index, followed by ".cgl" which stands for "Calculator Game Level".
+Test cases for level-solving are stored in the `test-cases` directory.
+The files are usually named with a 3-digit code indicating their 1-based level index and always have the filename extension `.cgl`, which stands for "Calculator Game Level".

 The files are of the following format: